This article is part of a larger series on How to Do Payroll.

 Workers such as guards, janitors, and maintenance employees who perform duties that are related to/essential for interstate activities are also covered by FLSA.
 These laws also generally apply to domestic workers.

 If your business was covered by FLSA March 31, 1990, but does not meet the $500,000+ volume of sales or business, you may be exempt from the minimum wage requirement.

 However, you are still subject to the overtime pay provisions of the FLSA.

 Minimum wage and overtime pay are hot topics for businesses, and with good reason.
 It’s important not only to your employees but also for you to stay on the right side of the law.
 There are exemptions to the wage rules, but they are carefully defined by the FLSA.

-This article provides general guidelines.
+Please note that this article provides general guidelines based on federal exemptions to overtime and minimum wage.
 If you think you may qualify for an exemption, check with your local DOL Wage and Hiring Office for more information and to apply for the necessary certificates.